TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 > \[!Note\]
 >
->For the github collaborator, please add this account **edge-llms-challenge** to your github repo.
+>For the github collaborator, please add this account **"edge-llms-challenge"** to your github repo.
 Make sure we can access this your submission (github repo) using this github account.